Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+The only Singapore street food Michelin star holder, this hawker stall has won the hearts of locals and tourists since 1932.
+With an unpretentious, stripped-back setting, expect long queues.
 The best time to visit is weekday late afternoons.
 Go all-in with the Bak Chor Mee, a piquant combo of vinegar-slathered noodles, minced pork, liver, and dumplings.

 2. Lai Heng Handmade Teochew Kueh